-New for 2018 – follow our Showground Trail.
+Follow our Showground Trail.
 Aimed mainly at Under 12’s, this is open to all and will take you around the showfields, with questions to answer along the way about food, farming and agriculture.
 Collect a map, showing the location of our new information signs, from the Main Entrance Gates, the Organiser’s tent at the Main Ring or from the Kids Countryside Tent then answer questions as you work your way around the trail.
-When you have completed the sheet, hand it in to the Organiser’s tent where Under 12’s can collect their “Fife Explorer’s” badge.
+When you have completed the sheet, hand it in to the Organiser’s tent where Under 12’s can collect their “Fife Explorer’s” badge and goodie bag.
 All sheets with correctly answered questions will be entered into a draw for a prize.

 Come and see the 2017 World Champion Scottish Farrier Team in action.
 See them make and fit shoes, amid the smoke and noise of the temporary forge, along with commentary by NAF Five Star Profeet Farrier of the Year 2017, Jim Balfour, the Scottish Team manager.

-Pony Club Games will provide great entertainment in the Main Ring in the afternoon, after the Champion of Champions judging, kindly sponsored by Walker Snack Foods, and the Grand Livestock Parade which is kindly sponsored by Kingdom Carpets.
+Pony Club Games will provide great entertainment in the Main Ring at lunchtime, then stay to watch the Champion of Champions judging, kindly sponsored by Walker Snack Foods, and the Grand Livestock Parade which is kindly sponsored by Kingdom Carpets.

 The Kids Countryside Marquee will have a variety of interesting and fun activities for all ages to take part in.
 The Fife Beekeepers Association and Fife Bat Group make welcome returns to the tent while Branston will